There are a number of factors magistrates use when deciding whether or not to be tough on motor offenders, as legal expert Jeanette Miller explains.

 When a person pleads guilty or is found guilty at court then the sentencing magistrates have very wide powers.

-Common aggravating features in drink driving & speeding cases
+Common aggravating features in drink-driving and speeding cases

 If you are sentenced, the court takes into account certain factors as aggravating features which can result in a tougher penalty.

-For example, a person who is stopped driving their car by the police with an alcohol reading of 40 microgrammes per 100 millilitres of breath (the limit is 35 microgrammes) on a quiet road, in dry conditions with no passengers and no other aggravating features could expect a fine and a disqualification of 12 months.
+If this is on a quiet road, in dry conditions with no passengers and no other aggravating features you could expect a fine and a disqualification of 12 months.

-Another person could be stopped with the same reading of 40 microgrammes after an accident driving a car with three children in the back could expect a community order and a disqualification of up to 28 months.
+If you're stopped with the same reading after an accident and you're driving with three kids in the back, expect a community order and a disqualification of up to 28 months.

-The community order could involve unpaid work, alcohol counselling or an electronically monitored curfew (a tag).
+The community order could involve unpaid work, alcohol counselling or an electronically monitored curfew.